Promise-Foundation/praevisio/docs/white-paper.md

 5. Evaluators are economically incentivized to be accurate
 6. The system improves continuously through merit feedback loops

-**This is not theoretical.** The framework is:
+**This is a pre-seed, pre-pilot framework.** To date, it is:
-- **Formally proven:** Game-theoretic guarantees of coalition resistance
+- **Formally grounded:** Game-theoretic guarantees of coalition resistance
-- **Empirically validated:** ABM simulations, pilot programs, calibration studies
+- **Empirically explored in lab settings:** ABM simulations, modeled case studies, calibration exercises on synthetic repos
-- **Economically sound:** 18x ROI, self-sustaining evaluator marketplace
+- **Economically modeled:** Modeled ROI and marketplace dynamics ready to validate with early pilots
-- **Implementable:** Clear 3-year roadmap from MVP to platform
+- **Implementable:** Clear 3-year roadmap from MVP to platform, with pilot design partners in progress

 **The opportunity is immense:**
 - $500M-$1B TAM in AI governance